 Hot Asphalt Lyrics And Chords

 The sheet music and mandolin / banjo tab is included.The Dubliners.
 Another similar that was also sang by the late Luke Kelly is England's Motorway Song. - This folk song is credited to Ewan McColl, although Ewan did not write the original , which dates back to 1880's , this is his version, I'm sure the tune is Scottish, Anyway The Dubliners made it famous again, fair play' with Luke Kelly singing, Ronnie Drew on Guitar John Sheehan on fiddle and Barney McKenna on banjo.
 The second set of guitar chords are the one's that are played on the Dubliners youtube version.
-Also recorded by The Corries, The Wolfe Tones, The Pogues and The Dublin City Ramblers, Irish singer George Murphy, The youtube video is by The Dubliners [ lyrics ].
+Also recorded by The Corries, The Wolfe Tones, The Pogues and The Dublin City Ramblers, Irish singer George Murphy, The Mary Wallopers.
+The youtube video is by The Dubliners [ lyrics ].

 Here are the guitar chords as played by The Dubliners on the youtube video.
 They are only slightly different than the chords above.